Friday, September 14, 2012 at 5:21 AM

 Which brings me to its coverage (or lack thereof) of the London Paralympics that ended on Sunday.

-I have no idea how much NBC paid for the exclusive rights to broadcast these Games.
-But it’s an indication of the level of interest it banked on that NBC contracted to provide only 6 hours of coverage for the Paralympics, which is virtually nothing compared to the 3,500 hours of coverage it contracted to provide for the Olympics.
+I have no idea how much NBC paid for the exclusive rights.
+But it’s an indication of the level of interest NBC banked on that it contracted to provide 3,500 hours of Olympic coverage; but only 6 hours of Paralympic coverage.

-Not surprisingly, the network is being criticized almost as much for dissing the Paralympics in this fashion as it was for broadcasting all of the premier events of the Olympics on tape delay.
+Unsurprisingly, the network is being criticized for dissing the Paralympics in this fashion, almost as much as it was for broadcasting all of the premier events of the Olympics on tape delay.
 What’s more, much of the criticism in this case is laced with accusations about discrimination against people with disabilities.
-Even I vented reflexive criticism of this nature in conversations with friends.
+I even joined friends in venting reflexive, high-minded outrage.

 Upon reflection, however, I believe criticisms of NBC’s coverage of the Paralympics are every bit as unfair as criticisms of its coverage of the Olympics are uninformed.
 For I suspect exhaustive market research indicated that interest would be such that broadcasting any more than 6 hours would be a waste of capital resources.